MarekDudek/cs-task/src/docs/solution.md

   2. Number of transactions **from** the same account exceeds configured threshold
   3. Number of transactions by the same user **and** their sum total **both** exceed **any** of configured thresholds

+  Every condition pertains to particular day which follows from skipping analysis of transaction on days other than current (1.1.).

   *Conditions may be changed*